boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-store.md

 2. Port number (default port number is 3306)
 3. Username
 4. Password
-5. Check on the SSL(Secure Sockets Layer) checkbox if needed.
+5. Check the SSL (Secure Sockets Layer) checkbox if needed.
-6. Database name: If the data wants to be moved to an existing database in the server, click on the existing database radio buttons and give the database name in the textbox, or click on the new database to create a new one and enter the database name in the textbox.
+6. Database name : If the data wants to be moved to an existing database in the server click on the existing database radio buttons and give database name in the textbox or click on new database to create a new one and enter the database name in the textbox

 ![Source](/static/assets/working-with-etl/images/etl_mysql.png)